privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

 appended to the selected export file.
 Note again, that for HOTP, you have to deselect *OATH Token Identifier*.

-After mass-initialization, the token secrets have to be imported to privacyIDEA (see :ref:`import`).
+After mass-initialization, the token secrets have to be imported to privacyIDEA according to the output format (see :ref:`import`).

 .. rubric:: Footnotes